 Christopher Raymond is a highly acclaimed Composer, Orchestrator, Music Director, Producer and Lyricist.
 He has won an NAACP, 2 BroadwayWorld Awards and a Stage Raw Award.

 Some of Raymond’s credits include co-writing the theme song for the show, Troy (which opened at the 80,000 seat Beijing National Stadium in July, 2017).
 The theme song was performed by Jackie Evancho and co-written with Tyler Bates (composer for Guardians of the Galaxy) and Sebastian Cano-Besquet.

 Raymond served as Music Director, Orchestrator, Arranger and Conductor for several Ovation Awards ceremonies and LA Drama Critics Circle Awards ceremonies in Los Angeles.
 These award ceremonies took place at prestigious theaters such as the Ahmanson Theatre, Pasadena Playhouse, Theatre at Ace Hotel and A Noise Within Theatre.

-Christopher Raymond wrote the book, music and lyrics for Scarlet Letter: The Musical (based on Nathaniel Hawthorne’s novel).
+Christopher Raymond wrote the book, music, lyrics and was Producer for Scarlet Letter: The Musical (based on Nathaniel Hawthorne’s novel).
 Scarlet Letter had a successful workshop production at the Greenway Court Theatre (Hollywood) in 2018 and is currently in development with Broadway veteran, Kay Cole (“A Chorus Line”).

 Christopher Raymond began his career as a teenager playing in the band for 13 The Musical (by Jason Robert Brown) at the Kirk Douglas Theatre (LA), Mark Taper Forum (LA), Goodspeed Opera House (Connecticut) and on BROADWAY (Bernard Jacobs Theatre, NYC).
-Raymond majored in Musical Arts at California Institute of the Arts.
+Raymond studied Musical Arts at California Institute of the Arts.